vtortega/Way-points-selector-with-Google-Maps-/README.md

 # How to run it

 1. Clone the repository.

+2. `cd` the src directory

-2. Create a python environment
+3. Create a python environment
 ```
 python 3 -m venv venv
 ```